maltebucksch/maltebucksch.github.io/_pages/writing.md

 ### What makes a great developer?
 A story of an extraordinary blacksmith

-After working with many different types of developer personalities throughout software projects, I started considering a few fundamental attributes to be the most important in order to become a great programmer.
-I've seen genius developers who got lost over-engineering software systems wasting tons of time in the process, as well as programmers who under-engineered stuff without thinking things through.
+After working with many types of developer personalities throughout software projects, I started considering a few fundamental attributes to be the most important in order to become a great programmer.
+I've seen genius developers who got lost over-engineering software systems, wasting tons of time in the process, as well as programmers who under-engineered stuff without thinking things through.
 I have certainly been guilty of both as well.
 Nevertheless, I always kept trying hard to find the right balance.
 Here is a summary of my thoughts on this topic:

 Link: [What makes a great developer?
 A story of an extraordinary blacksmith](https://quickbirdstudios.com/blog/the-best-blacksmith-developer/)